Ohio Bankruptcy Exemption Laws

 Finally, if you live in a state that lets you use the Federal bankruptcy exemptions in 522(d), and you choose to use them, then you get no exemption for earned but unpaid wages; the wildcard exemption is your only option.
 See, e.g. U.S. v.
 Christensen, 200 B.R.
 869 (D.S.D.
 1996) (applying FDCPA law, based on similar statutory structure to bankruptcy's opt-out law)

-- 75% of earned but unpaid weekly net earnings or 30 times the federal minimum hourly wage; 50% of wages for support orders; bankruptcy judge may authorize more for low-income debtors
+- Minimum 75% of disposable weekly earnings or 40 times the federal hourly minimum wage, whichever is higher; bankruptcy judge may authorize more for low-income debtors